Ali-Taherkhany-Dev/Git-Fundamentals/README.md

 - Commit &rarr; Save your files in Git
 - Push &rarr; Upload Git commits to a remote repo, like Github, Gitlab and 	BitBucket
 - pull &rarr; Download changes from the remote repo to your local machine, 	the opposite of push
+- init &rarr; To initialize a repository from a ready project
+- remote &rarr; To add a reference to the remote repository on Github (remote means somewhere out of the pc) git remote add origin ripoLink

 ## Hints